DerBejijing/DerBejijing/README.md

 I enjoy programming in java, python, bash and c++ and make minecraft Datapacks.
 I spent/waste a lot of time digging through minecrafts source code.

+## Current Projects
+Right now I am working on a minecraft Coordinate Exploit based on minecrafts randomness algorithm I decided to make public.
+You can visit it [here](https://github.com/DerBejijing/BlockRotationExploit)

 ## Contacting me
 If you would, for any reason want to contact me, you can message me on discord.